unmeg/unmeg.github.io/_posts/2020-06-19-emulating-firmware-docker-qemu.md

 ./run_docker.sh
 ```
+These commands will download the firmware, extract it and drop you into a shell with access to the extracted rootfs.

+I used this the other day to test a bindshell I'd compiled for a router I'm working on.
+It was super quick and easy because I just put the compiled binary in the /addons folder and built the container.
+Seconds later I was running the shell and testing its functionality.

 ## TODO
 I haven't gotten gdbserver and remote debugging to work with this setup yet, which would sort of boost the whole thing from Very Cool to Totally Awesome.